 Grid Search gives you a shortcut that helps you quickly identify whether or not a topic--or a combination of topics--is worth your time.

 All kinds of topic combinations are possible, where one topic category forms the heatmap rows, and another topic category forms the heatmap columns.
 For example:

 "Innovations" x "Materials" addresses questions such as "How do innovations in production (= rows) relate to various types of materials (= columns)?"

 "Technologies" x "Business Units" addresses questions such as "Which machine learning technologies (= rows) fit into which of my business units (= columns)?"

 "Materials" x "Companies" addresses questions such as "In which materials (= rows) do we see activities (R&D, investments, or patents, for instance) by which companies (= columns)?"

 "Technologies" x "Markets & Applications" addresses questions such as "Which technologies (= rows) are relevant to which markets or applications (= columns)?"

 "Emerging Topics" x "Products & Solutions" addresses questions such as "Which emerging technologies (= rows) are relevant to which products or solutions (= columns)?"

-Our blog has several articles where we use Grids to address various questions:
+Our blog has several articles where we use grids to address various questions.
+For example: